 The good news is that all the time you spend handling these tasks can be documented as project experience, boosting your eligibility for the PMP examination.
 All you need to do is to put these tasks under the relevant buckets in the 5 stages of project management.
-PMI does not verify credentials of everycandidate before the exam.
+PMI does not verify the credentials of every candidate before the exam.
 Out of all the applications received, PMI randomly picks 20% of applications and audits them.
 If your application is selected for an audit, you will have to produce your education certificates and in order to certify your project related experience, you will have to get it validated from a stakeholder who was involved in the project, or in the area of work, in the case of a non-project scenario.

-Career progression with PMP for non project managers
+Career progression with PMP for non-project managers

 Even in a non- project environment, a PMP certification will ensure healthy career progression by helping you align the goals of the organization with the goals of the customer.
 PMP training also teaches you to speak a language that resonates both with your stakeholders as well as your team members.
 Also, it helps you articulate specific aspects of your job responsibility such as optimum utilization of resources and handling the risks and constraints.

-The role of an REP
+The role of a REP